Weltraumschaf/blog.weltraumschaf.de/content/blog/Launched_Website_for_a_Video_Cutter.md

 ---
-title: "Launched Website for a Video Cutter"
+title: Launched Website for a Video Cutter
-description: "Launched Website for a Video Cutter."
+description: Launched Website for a Video Cutter.
 date: 2011-04-23T09:42:24+01:00
-tags: ["Video", "Editing", "Project", "Web", "Design", "HTML", "CSS"]
+tags:
+  - Video
+  - Editing
+  - Project
+  - Web
+  - Design
+  - HTML
+  - CSS
-categories: ["Programming"]
+categories: Programming
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

 Some days  ago I launched  a new [website][1].
 It’s  the portfolio of  my former